Mel B Reveals Ex Eddie Murphy ‘Always Will Be’ The Love Of Her Life

-Mel B opened up recently about the “love of her life” and it isn’t ex-husband Stephen Belafonte.
+Mel B opened up recently about the “love of her life,” and it isn’t ex-husband Stephen Belafonte.
 Access reports that the Spice Girl candidly shared that she is still in love with Eddie Murphy, who she dated in 2006 and has a daughter with.
-While speaking on Good Morning Britain about her new book Brutally Honest, Scary Spice told host Piers Morgan and Susanna Reid that the comedian “always will be” the love of her life.
+While speaking on Good Morning Britain about her new book Brutally Honest, Scary Spice told hosts Piers Morgan and Susanna Reid that the comedian “always will be” the love of her life.

 The singer says that it was love at first sight when she met Murphy.
-She saw him at a dinner party at his house and was instantly attracted.
+She saw him at a dinner party at his house, and was instantly attracted.
 So much so that she had to leave the party because it was so “intense.”

 “I’ve never really spoken about it before… so in this book, I wanted to address it because a lot of people have a misconstrued thing of how everything happened,” she said.
 “I went for a dinner party at his house.
 It was very intense that attraction, so much that I left because it was too much.
 He’s such a lovely person, he’s all about family and he’s very respectful and old school and we courted for quite some time.”